Skip to main content

 Delete a single zone

-To delete one zone move the mouse to the Zones panel and select a zone.
-Press the trash button on the rigth side of the line of the zone.
+To delete one zone, move the mouse to the Zones panel, select a zone, and press the trash button on the right side of its row.
 The zone is deleted.

 Delete all zones

-To delete all zones move the mouse to the panel zones and press the trash button on the left side above the list.
-A red box apears.
-Click yes.
-All zones are deleted.
+To delete all zones, move the mouse to the Zones panel and press the trash button on the left side above the list.
+A red confirmation box appears.
+Click Yes, and all zones are deleted.

 Set a reference

 Click the Zones Tool button to the left of the spectrum.
 Find your solvent zone (or the reference zone).
-When you point at it with the crosshairs, press the shift key and the left mouse button at the same time.
-The value of the signal will be shown in the list on the right side of the spectrum in the Zones panel.
-Click twice on the proton value and enter the correct reference value.
-Than click twice on the carbon value and also enter the correct value.
-All the values of the spectra will change.
+When you point at it with the crosshairs, press the Shift key and the left mouse button at the same time.
+The value of the signal appears in the Zones panel on the right.
+Double-click the proton value and enter the correct reference value, then do the same for the carbon value.
+All other values update accordingly.